 Wears Many Hats

-One great example of taking initiative and trying something new can be attributed to Kevin, who built our permission policy system.
-He single-handedly ran our infrastructure for over a year and flew to our Shenzhen office to improve site performance behind the Great Firewall.
+Want to learn more about operations and the business side of Flexport?
+Phenomenal, do it.
+By taking the initiative to learn about pain points, you can own and build products to solve them.
+For example, Kevin (Senior Engineering Manager) built our permission policy system and single-handedly ran our infrastructure for over a year.
+He flew to our Shenzhen office to improve site performance behind the Great Firewall.

 Promotes from Within

-Take Will Humphreys-Cloutier, for example.
-When he joined the engineering team in January 2017, he saw that despite all of the cargo we were moving around the world, we didn’t have a carbon offset program.
-Together with Susy Schöneberg from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
-They built carbon emissions reporting, and provided a way for our customers to sign up.
+Most ideas and initiatives start from the ground up, and we regularly promote and empower those who exemplify our values.
+Take Will for example.
+When Will joined the engineering team in January 2016, he saw that despite all of the cargo we were moving around the world, we didn’t have a carbon offset program.
+Together with Susy from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
+They built carbon emissions reporting and provided a way for our customers to sign up.

 Impressive Team Members